obese squirrels on the roof

 - going into Charlevoix and watching the bridge in the center of the downtown go up for the huge sailboats and one fabulously, glamorous yacht

-- sitting and watching the sunset over Lake Michigan while the girls learned how to skip stones from Chris
+- sitting and watching the sunset over Lake Michigan while the girls learned how to skip stones

 - laughing around a campfire with some of my best friends